Murder of Chauncey Bailey: Shooter

 Devaughndre Broussard grew up in San Francisco's Western Addition district.
 In January 2006, at age 18, he pleaded guilty to an assault charge and served a first-time offender sentence of one year in San Francisco County Jail.
 Upon release, he was further ordered to three years of supervised probation.
-In addition to his probation status, Broussard was wanted on an outstanding failure-to-appear warrant for his arrest, charged with a 2006 assault with a firearm in San Francisco.
+In addition to being on probation, Broussard was also wanted on an outstanding failure-to-appear warrant related to charges involving a 2006 assault with a firearm in San Francisco.

-On the night of August 1, 2007, Broussard first went looking for Bailey at his apartment complex, having discovered his residence near the south end of Lake Merritt.
+On the night of August 1, 2007, Broussard first went looking for Bailey at his apartment complex near the south end of Lake Merritt.
 Early on the next morning of August 2, Broussard looked for Bailey at his office at the Post, but Bailey had not yet arrived.
-Broussard also went looking for Bailey twice again at his apartment complex that morning.
-At 7:17 a.m. an AC Transit bus driver reported seeing a man, who may have been Broussard, standing near Bailey's apartment complex at First Avenue and International Boulevard with a shotgun.
+Broussard also went looking for Bailey twice at his apartment complex again that morning.
+At 7:17 a.m. an AC Transit bus driver reported seeing a man who may have been Broussard standing near Bailey's apartment complex at First Avenue and International Boulevard with a shotgun.
 The driver called his dispatcher, who reported the incident to the Alameda County Sheriff's Office.
 The driver continued on his route, and deputies responded to the location, but could not locate the man in their search.

 Yusuf Bey IV

-Yusuf Bey IV was born in Oakland in 1986, the son of Yusuf Bey, the founder of YBMB, and Daulet Bey, one of multiple women who the elder Yusuf took as his wives.
+Yusuf Bey IV was born in Oakland in 1986.
+He was the son of Yusuf Bey, the founder of YBMB, and Daulet Bey, one of multiple women who the elder Yusuf took as his wives.
 His life was marred by arrests and accusations of serious crimes.
-Yusuf's father was said to have fathered forty-two children by these women at the time of his death in 2003.
+Yusuf's father was said to have fathered forty-two children by different women at the time of his death in 2003.
 He had one legal wife, Farieda Bey, but no other formal marriages took place.
 Bey claimed he had "spiritually" adopted his followers, who all took his surname.
 People who worked for YBMB were considered "members" of the business and the mosque from which the bakery had grown.

-The younger Yusuf had several run-ins with the law, including a 2001 arrest in El Cerrito for failing to stop at a stop sign and possessing a loaded firearm magazine; he was 15 years old at the time.
-Yusuf's father had been accused of lewd conduct in 2002 by a girl who he had raised as a foster child.
-While DNA evidence was conclusive enough for prosecutors to schedule a court date for the elder Yusuf, he died of cancer before the trial could begin.
-The incident scandalized the surrounding community, which had admired the elder Yusuf because of his renowned business, his association with prominent politicians, his support for black empowerment, and his supposed adherence to his Black Muslim faith.
+From a young age, Yusuf had run-ins with the law, including at the age of 15 in 2001, when he was arrested in El Cerrito for failing to stop at a stop sign and possessing a loaded firearm magazine.